bonitasoft/bonita-doc/md/single-sign-on-with-saml.md

     - If not logged in => Redirect to IdP (with user info)

-- One Assertion Consumer Service (technically this is also handled by the servlet filter through a different URL mapping (/saml)),
+- One Assertion Consumer Service ACS URL (technically this is also handled by the servlet filter through a different URL mapping  `/saml`),

     This service validates and process the SAML response :